fleetdm/fleet/handbook/engineering/README.md

 Our QA process should be strong enough to not allow bugs (and specifically severe bug) to get to our customers.

-However no QA is a perfect safety net and some severe bugs may at specific occasions get to our customer.
+However no QA is a perfect safety net and some severe bugs may, at specific occasions, get to our customer.

-In those specific cases, we need to investigate what happened and come up with remedations so that siliar events will not happen.
+In those specific cases, we need to investigate what happened and come up with remedations so that similiar events will not happen.

 #### Document